zzz845zz/kaist-cp.github.io/pages/join.md

 ## It's Done!

 Please check this document again to make sure you've done all action items.
-Then send a Zulip PM to Jeehoon that you did so.
+Then after joining the lab, send a Zulip DM to Jeehoon that you did so.